 RE methods have developed significantly over the last decade as they have been able to operate in more complex environments for a longer period of time.
 (Kunze et al., 2018). /STATE OF THE ART

 Due to the above-mentioned challenges and based on the state-of-the-art RE policies, a chance to design an improved RE policy based on DRL arises.
-Therefore, the main objective in this research is to design a RE policy based on DRL, which overcomes the challenges of robustness and time-efficiency.
-This policy entails that, given a robot's current pose in an UIE and the information collected by the robot about the UIE so far, the goal is to produce a map of the UIE in a time-efficient manner that is as informative and as robust as possible.
+Therefore, the main objective in this research is to design a RE policy based on DRL, and analyse therobustness and time-efficiency between DRL method and classical method.
+This policy entails that, given a robot's current pose in an UIE and the information collected by the robot from current observationso far, the goal is to produce a map of the UIE in a time-efficient manner that is as informative and as robust as possible.
 The robot's main task at each step is to determine the next most informative destination in the environment to move to in order to build the map.

 Stakeholder analysis